-This field ignores writes if any of ERR<n>STATUS.{CE, DE, UE} are set to 1, and the highest priority of these is not being cleared to 0 in the same write.
 This field is not valid and reads UNKNOWN if ERR<n>STATUS.V is set to 0.
+This field ignores writes if ARMv8.4-RAS is not implemented and any of ERR<n>STATUS.{CE, DE, UE} are set to 1, and the highest priority of these is not being cleared to 0 in the same write.